translations

 At least one woman is indispensable

-so it doesn’t all look quite so revolting.
+so it doesn’t all look so revolting.

 This time, there was no lady,